 Way, way back, during our inuagural game of Gone Birding, my friend Molly developed a theory of birds.
 There were, in her book, three kinds: Owls, Pigeons, and Ducks.

-I just chalked this up to my friends being weird, until I took the Master Naturalist Class at the Montana Natural History this fall.
+I just chalked this up to my friends being weird, until I took the Master Naturalist Class at the Montana Natural History Center this fall.
 There I learned, among a plethora of other fascinating facts, that Aristotle also divided the avian world in three: land birds (pigeons!) water birds (ducks!) and birds that would fly over either (which included raptors, and therefore I’m going to spot him the owls.)

 Laura Kammemeier, among others, has been working hard to promote the idea that birders need to proactively share their expertise and enthusiasm.
 And I totally agree.
 Which is why I am now fascinated with the question of how non-birders already see birds: after all, we can’t reach out to people if we don’t know where they currently are.
 And apparently, non-birders are more apt to divide birds into general kinds than species lists.